aruder77/applitude/index.md

 }
 {% endhighlight %}

-You can edit this document in a convenient editor featuring code completion and instant error checking by installing the applitude plug-ins into the Eclipse IDE (these plug-ins are available because applitude's DSL is built using the marvelous [Xtext language development framework](http://www.eclipse.org/Xtext/)):
+By installing the applitude IDE plug-ins, you can edit such documents in Eclipse featuring code completion and instant error checking  (these plug-ins are available because applitude's DSL is built using the marvelous [Xtext language development framework](http://www.eclipse.org/Xtext/)):

 ![applitude demo application editor](demo_ide.png)

-Then, as soon as you hit save, Objective C code is generated for `demo.applitude`.
+As soon as you save, Objective C code is generated.
 The generated code is small and tidied up by making use of runtime components wherever possible.
-Have a look at [InventorDetailViewController](https://github.com/ralfebert/applitude/blob/master/examples/demo/Generated/InventorDetailViewController.m) for an example of the kind of code generated for applitude apps.
+Have a look at [InventorDetailViewController](https://github.com/ralfebert/applitude/blob/master/examples/demo/Generated/InventorDetailViewController.m) for an example of the kind of code generated.

 Also, the applitude runtime components are not tied to the DSL at all and can be utilized in hand-written code as well.
 The DSL just adds a very convenient layer on top.
 But why write boring code by hand if you can express it using a more appropriate language?

 ## Ok, where is the catch?

-* You will need good knowledge of iPhone development in Objective C and some knowledge of building DSLs with Eclipse Xtext to enjoy applitude.
+* applitude is a developer tool: good knowledge of iPhone development in Objective C and some knowledge of building DSLs with Eclipse Xtext is required to put applitude to use.
-* Currently, applitude is intended as a tool for developers who like tinkering with own tools and languages.
+* Furthermore, applitude is intended as a tool for developers who like tinkering with own tools and languages.
 Please don't use applitude if you don't feel comfortable with solving issues around such a tool yourself.
-* applitude is currently work in progress.
+* applitude is work in progress.
 Syntax and API might change, please check the [Release notes](#whatsnew) after installing new versions.

 <a name="installation"> </a>